 When shopping for sunscreen, there are two different types to look for.
 Physical and chemical.
 Physical sunscreen will have key ingredients titanium dioxide and zinc oxide.
 Both ingredients create a protective barrier from the sun by sitting on top of your skin.
 This type of sunscreen is less likely to clog pores, as it doesn’t penetrate the dermis.

 On the other hand, chemical sunscreen is absorbed into the epidermis.
 It is important to apply chemical sunscreens 30 minutes before exposing yourself to the sun giving it time to soak into the skin.

 The right SPF (Skin Protection Factor) combined with frequent application, is key to keeping your skin safe.
-You should look for a broad-spectrum SPF, which shield against both UVA, UVB and Infrared rays .
-I recommend using a maximum of SPF30 , as higher SPF can sometimes cause skin reactions and don’t offer considerably more protection.
-The real key is to reapply sunscreen regularly especially after sweating or swimming.
+You should look for a broad-spectrum SPF, which shields against both UVA, UVB and Infrared rays .
+I prefer using a maximum of SPF30 or SPF35 , as higher SPF can sometimes cause skin reactions and don’t offer considerably more protection.
+The key is to reapply sunscreen regularly especially after sweating or swimming.

 And don’t forget your ears, hands, feet, soles of the feet and lips, a mistake many people make.